 The Portable Generator Option

-If you go with a portable generator, just remember, it will have to be pulled out, connected, and manually started every time it is needed.
-Portable generators offer several fuel types; gas, diesel and propane, just to name a few.
+If you go with a portable generator, remember, it will have to be pulled out, connected, and manually started every time needed.
+Portable generators offer several fuel types; gas, diesel, and propane, to name a few.

 Fixed Generator Option

 This leaves us with the option of fixed or permanent home generators.
-These neat electricity generating devices come in all sizes and fuel models.
-They are more or less automatic; at least they come with the options of adding automation as and when needed.
-They can be connected to a gas outlet or large fuel tanks that can ensure they run for hours on end without any interruption.
+These neat electricity-generating devices come in all sizes and fuel models.
+They are more or less automatic; at least, they come with the option of adding automation as and when needed.
+They can be connected to a gas outlet or large fuel tanks that can ensure they run for hours without any interruption.

-It is important to choose a generator that can run for 10 consecutive hours without having to be shut down.
+It is important to choose a generator that can run for 10 consecutive hours without being shut down.
 It is equally important to choose a generator that will run on a fuel that is easily replenished locally.
 A fixed generator is usually large enough to power the entire home air conditioners and other basic appliances.

 However, picking one that will take the full load of the home is important.
-So, proper home generator sizing is very necessary before choosing a home generator.
+So, proper home generator sizing is essential before choosing a home generator.

 Determine Your Electrical Load

-To calculate the total power your generator will need to provide one must get down to calculating the load.
-Each higher-end incandescent light bulb or florescent light consumes about 100 watts.
+To calculate the total power your generator will need to provide, one must get down to calculating the load.
+Each higher-end incandescent light bulb or fluorescent light consumes about 100 watts.
 Each fan consumes about 75 watts.
 The fridge will consume 500 watts, an air-conditioner 2000 watts, and a microwave 1500 watts.
 This will give you an idea of your electric load.

 Sine or Square Generator Wave?

-It is highly improbable that a small home fixed generator will not be able to handle your home load.
+It is highly improbable that a small home fixed generator will not handle your home load.
 However, it pays to be cautious.
-Once youâ€™ve decided the size and fuel type for your generator, do not forget to ensure that your new generator is a sine wave generator; as opposed to a square wave generator.
+Once youâ€™ve decided the size and fuel type for your generator, do not forget to ensure that your new generator is a sine wave generator instead of a square wave generator.

-This is important because a square wave generator will not be able to run your plasma TV, your computer and your microwave.
+This is important because a square wave generator will not run your plasma TV, your computer, and your microwave.